What Is a Network Packet?

 Datagram: there are two forms; the UDP datagram and the IP datagram.
 And they are differentiated based on the protocol in use at the time being addressed.
 If the split data is being processed by the IP network protocol, then it is an IP datagram.
 And if at the transport layer it is being transported by UDP, then it is a UDP datagram.
 Frame refers to the physical presentation or container for a network protocol.

 At the Network Layer

-Here the IP receives the segments, and encapsulate them into multiple IP datagrams, one for each received TCP segment.
-After encapsulation, the IP assesses and assigns the source information, destination IP addresses, identifiers as well as QoS parameters to each datagram, which helps determine the best physical path to be taken by the datagram.
+Here the IP receives the segments and encapsulates them into multiple IP datagrams, one for each received TCP segment.
+After encapsulation, the IP assesses and assigns the source information, destination IP addresses, identifiers as well as quality of service (QoS) parameters to each datagram, which helps determine the best physical path to be taken by the datagram.

 After the assignments, the datagrams are forwarded to a network interface card.

 The IP datagrams received by the NIC are encapsulated in the data link layer into an Ethernet frame.
 Subsequently, the frame acts as a series of binary signals placed on a physical structure (such as fiber, coax, hubs, coax, etc.) attached to the NIC.

 The NIC then acts as a network gateway from which your computer connects through cables (such as fiber, coax, etc.) or wirelessly to a network to reach a recipient computer or device.
 From the NIC the frames are transported as signals to the destination IP address – device – at which end they are reassembled to display original information (such as texts, graphics, etc.) or initiate commands.